PBBFMM3D: a parallel black-box algorithm for kernel matrix-vector multiplication: Numerical Results

-We verify the convergence property of our software. \autoref{fig:err_order} shows the relative error vs.\ the interpolation order $p$.
-The relative error is computed as

-where $\hat K$ is the approximation matrix and $K$ is the exact matrix.
-We observe a geometric convergence rate with respect to $p$ for both interpolation methods.
-The convergence rate for kernel $\exp(-r)$ is $O(10^{-p})$, faster than the $O(5^{-p})$ rate for kernel $1/r$.

-\subsubsection{Parallel scalability}
+\subsection{Parallel scalability}

-We demonstrate the parallel scalability of our software.
-The parallel implementation utilized OpenMP for shared memory machines.
-The experiments were run with up to 32 cores/threads.
-For these experiments, we used Chebyshev interpolation and kernel $1/r$; uniform interpolation and other kernel functions provided similar scaling results.

-\autoref{tab:parallel_scalability} reports the total time (excluding pre-computation time) for varying number of cores.
-We see that the total time decreases as more cores are used.
-Specifically, for the problem of size $8^4 \times 10^4$, the runtime was accelerated by 19x with 32 cores.
+In this section, we present the parallel running time of \texttt{PBBFMM3D} on up to 32 cores.
+We focus on the kernel function $1/r$ and use Chebyshev nodes in \cref{eq:low-rank-form} with $p=4$. \cref{tab:parallel_scalability} reports the parallel running time. {To show the parallel scalability, we chose the number of cores to be a power of 2.
+But that is not required in \texttt{PBBFMM3D}.
+The baseline (1 core) is the serial version used in \cite{fong2009black, chen2018fast}.} As the table shows, we obtained approximately $19\times$ speedup on 32 cores for $N = 8^4 \times 10^4$.

-\autoref{fig:strong_scale} shows the strong scaling for each stage of the FMM as the number of cores increases.
-We provided a breakdown of the running time for different stages: upward pass, downward pass, far-field interaction, and near-field interaction.
-We see that the running time for all the stages nearly halved as the number of cores doubled.
+\cref{fig:parallel_scale}(a) shows the strong scalability of \texttt{PBBFMM3D}, i.e., the running time using a sequence of increasing number of cores for a fixed problem size.
+We provided a breakdown of the running time into the four stages: upward pass, far-field interaction, downward pass, and near-field interaction.
+We see that the running time for all stages nearly halved as the number of cores doubled.

-\autoref{fig:weak_scale} shows the weak scalability result.
-We increased the number of particles proportionally to the number of cores.
-As the figure shows, the time spent on each stage in the FMM only increased by a small amount when the problem size increased by 8x (the number of cores also increased by 8x).
-The ideal runtime would stay unchanged due to the linear complexity of FMM.
-Our implementation achieved an efficiency of 73\% (serial time/parallel time).
+\cref{fig:parallel_scale}(b) shows the weak scalability of \texttt{PBBFMM3D}, i.e., the running time for a fixed problem size per core.
+So we increased the number of particles proportionally to the number of cores.
+As the figure shows, the time spent on each stage in the FMM only increased by a small amount when the problem size increased by $8\times$ (the number of cores also increased by $8\times$).
+The ideal runtime would stay unchanged due to the linear complexity of \texttt{PBBFMM3D}. {Our implementation achieved an efficiency of 73\% to 86\% (serial time/parallel time).}

-To summarize, the PBBFMM3D is a parallel package that computes matrix-vector multiplications of the form \autoref{eq:summation} in linear complexity.
-Increasing the interpolation order improves the accuracy but also increases the runtime and memory.
-For practical use, we recommend the following strategy to choose the interpolation scheme.
-When a relatively low accuracy is requested ($\approx 10^{-5}$), Chebyshev interpolation is more efficient.
-When requesting a high accuracy, uniform interpolation is typically more efficient.